synopse/mORMot2/src/lib/README.md

 *QuickJS* is a small and embeddable Javascript engine.
 It supports the ES2020 specification including modules, asynchronous generators, proxies and BigInt.
 We supply the engine as static binaires (no external `.dll`/`.so` needed), with some fixes and extensions.

+### mormot.lib.win7zip

+Access to the 7-Zip Compression/Decompression DLL on Windows
+- Low-Level 7-Zip API Definitions
+- `I7zReader`/`I7zWriter` High-Level Wrappers

+Can I use the EXE or DLL files from 7-Zip in a commercial application?
+Yes, but you are required to specify in documentation for your application:
+- that you used parts of the 7-Zip program,
+- that 7-Zip is licensed under the GNU LGPL license and
+- you must give a link to www.7-zip.org, where the source code can be found.

+Can I become insane because of directly calling the 7-Zip public dll API?
+Yes, Igor's API is just bloated: the LCL unit has 10,000 lines just for basic archive work.
+So don't become insane and use our unit.
+Better safe than sorry.